-McEwan locates one of the character’s flats “almost opposite the building where Sylvia Plath put her head in the oven after setting out break and milk for her sleeping children.”
+McEwan locates one of the character’s flats “almost opposite the building where Sylvia Plath once put her head in the oven after setting out bread and milk for her sleeping children.”
 He continues, “The poet, a daughter of the fifties, was a diligent housewife who kept about her an unpoetically tidy domain...”

 Naturally my antennae paid quite close attention to this development in the novel.
 So, disappointed was I to read that the normally careful McEwan placed the flat in Primrose Hill at Fitzory Street.
 But that’s obviously not right at all!
 Fitzroy Street sits squarely in the middle of Fitzrovia, near Euston Station and the BT Tower.
 Not Primose Hill at all.
 For the paperback edition, please consider changing it to the correct name: Fitzroy Road.